bloominstituteoftechnology/C-Web-Server/README.md

    > communications path.
 Usually they point to regular files on disk, but in
    > this case it points to an open _socket_ network connection.
 All of the code to create and use `fd` has been written already, but we still need to pass it around to the points it is used.

-3. Implement `send_response()`.

-   This needs to build a complete HTTP response with the given parameters.
-It should write the response to the string in the `response` variable.

-   The total length of the header **and** body should be stored in the `response_length` variable so that the `send()` call knows how many bytes to send out over the wire.

-   See the [HTTP](#http) section above for an example of an HTTP response and use that to build your own.

-   Hint: `sprintf()` for creating the HTTP response. `strlen()` for computing content length. `sprintf()` also returns the total number of bytes in the result string, which might be helpful.
-For getting the current time for the Date field of the response, you'll want to look at the `time()` and `localtime()` functions, both of which are already included in the `time.h` header file.

-   > The HTTP `Content-Length` header only includes the length of the body, not
-   > the header.
-But the `response_length` variable used by `send()` is the
-   > total length of both header and body.

 4. Implement arbitrary file serving.

    Any other URL should map to the `serverroot` directory and files that lie within.
 For example:

    `http://localhost:3490/index.html` serves file `./serverroot/index.html`.